-But what can I say?
-Obviously the best pie on the planet is of the apple variety.
-(Don’t you dare fight me on that, pumpkin!)
-Surely you knew an apple pie was coming this week, right?
-Today we’re jazzing it up by adding all sorts of fun like tart cranberries and the smooth ‘n’ sweet flavor of almond.
+Obviously the best pie on the planet is of the apple pie variety.
+(Don’t you dare fight me on that, pumpkin pie!)
+Today we’re jazzing up traditional apple pie by adding all sorts of fun like tart cranberries and the smooth & sweet flavor of almond.

 This is a mega festive and indulgent pie recipe and I’ve been dying to share it with you since I first made it back in JULY.

 So let’s get right into it.
-I have plenty of photos and a video for you today because (1) I’m obsessed with photographing pie and (2) I want to walk you through the process start to finish.
-Ok and (3) I can’t get enough cranberry almond apple pie. ♥
+I have plenty of photos for you today because (1) I’m obsessed with photographing pie and (2) I want to walk you through the process start to finish.
+OK and (3) I can’t get enough cranberry almond apple pie. ♥

 We’re doing things a little differently this year.
-First, there’s more apples and a little less cranberry.
+First, there’s more apples and fewer cranberries.
 Cranberry simply adds a POP of color and burst of freshness, rather than taking over the pie’s flavor.
 We want to concentrate on the almond.
 Which brings me to…

 1 Very Special Ingredient!